 \expcommand{\truehtlowerbound}{ Consider the direct treatment effect $\ate$, as defined in Section~\mainref{sec:causal-estimands}.
 There is a sequence $G^{(n)}$ of graphs with a triangular sequence $y_i^{(n)}$ of potential outcome functions satisfying Assumptions~\mainref{assumption:ani-model}-\mainref{assumption:lam-bound}, such that the following holds under the Conflict Graph Design:

 } \begin{theorem} \truehtlowerbound \end{theorem}

-Theorem~\mainref{thm:true_Horvitz_Thompson_counterexample} implies that further assumptions on the graph sequence are needed, in order to establish that $\eate_{\textrm{standard}}$ achieves the same consistency guarantees as $\eate$.
-The main reason why $\eate_{\textrm{standard}}$ has a slow rate for the sequence of graphs in Theorem~\mainref{thm:true_Horvitz_Thompson_counterexample} is that there is a growing gap between the maximum degree and the maximum eigenvalue of the graph.
+Theorem~\ref{thm:true_Horvitz_Thompson_counterexample} implies that further assumptions on the graph sequence are needed, in order to establish that $\eate_{\textrm{standard}}$ achieves the same consistency guarantees as $\eate$.
+The main reason why $\eate_{\textrm{standard}}$ has a slow rate for the sequence of graphs in Theorem~\ref{thm:true_Horvitz_Thompson_counterexample} is that there is a growing gap between the maximum degree and the maximum eigenvalue of the graph.
 The following Theorem shows that if this is not the case, then indeed $\eate_{\textrm{standard}}$ enjoys the same consistency guarantees as $\eate$, at least in the case of the direct effect.

 \expcommand{\standardhtdregular}{ Consider the direct treatment effect $\ate$, as defined in Section~\mainref{sec:causal-estimands}.
 Suppose Assumptions~\mainref{assumption:ani-model}-\mainref{assumption:lam-bound} hold and, in addition, $d_{\textrm{max}}(\cH) = \bigTheta{\lamH}$.
 Then, under the Conflict Graph Design the standard Horvitz--Thompson estimator converges in mean square at $\sqrt{\lamH / n}$ rate: \ifnum \value{spacesave}=1 { $\limsup_{n\to \infty} \sqrt{n / \lamH} \cdot \E{ \paren[\big]{ \ate - \eate_{\textrm{standard}} }^2 }^{1/2} < \infty$. } \else {